Best Things to do in Charleston, South Carolina in 2023

 Visit a Plantation

-There are many plantations around the Charleston Area, but we wouldn’t recommend all of them.
+There are many plantations in the area, but we wouldn’t recommend all of them.
 Some plantations operate as wedding venues and don’t do justice to the history of the enslavement and violence that built them.

 The McLeod Plantation Historic Site does an excellent job of honoring this past.
 It is a Gullah Geechee heritage site that tells the story of these enslaved people who populated the Sea Islands and preserved their African heritage.
 Entrance is $20, or free with a Charleston County Parks Gold Pass.